 This will help define each stakeholder’s personal debt responsibility should the company default on a business loan.

 Again, it depends on the loan amount, how much the of the loan is already guaranteed by the SBA, and how many stakeholders are involved in the loan application process.
 Business owners who own 20% or more of the business must provide an unlimited guarantee of the full loan amount.
 Business owners with a smaller ownership interest might provide a limited or unlimited guarantee, depending on the lender’s policies.

 If you or a major stakeholder in your business don’t have the personal assets to pledge toward a loan guarantee, it may be difficult but not impossible to secure the loan.
 According to the SBA, “if adequate collateral simply is not available, this fact alone will not cause SBA to decline an otherwise qualified loan.”

 This is exactly why it’s important to fully understand what you’re signing.
 In most cases, a corporation or limited liability company protects individuals from business failings—including a business’s bad credit score or even a business bankruptcy.
 However, if you sign a personal guarantee agreement with your lender, this removes limited liability protection.

 You will be responsible for fulfilling personal guarantee agreements should the bank activate them in the event your business fails—if you have signed a personal guarantee as part of your business loan.

 To answer the original question: Yes, you might be required to sign an SBA loan personal guarantee.
 Giving a personal guarantee is just a part of the process for many small business owners.
-But it’s important to understand the risk that may be incurred as a result.
+But, it’s important to understand the risk that may be incurred as a result.

 Work with your lender to negotiate an agreement that limits or even eliminates your personal risk.
 Before you agree to anything, make sure you fully understand the terms of your guarantee and what you can do to protect yourself by consulting with an attorney or business lending specialist.

-See If You Qualify for an Sba Loan
+See If You Qualify for an SBA Loan